 It's not just corporations who are noticing what all of us have demanded with our food choices.

-Even many of those who mocked me 10 years ago when I started writing things like, “Butter is good for you” or, “There are important reasons for why I buy mostly organic” have slowly started taking notice and are coming around to the difference that it all makes for our health.
+Even many of those who mocked me 10 years ago when I started writing things like, “Butter is good for you!” or, “There are important reasons for why I buy mostly organic!” have slowly started taking notice and are coming around to the difference that it makes for our health.
 I love that many of my family and friends are on board now!
 (And my friends who were educated before I was think it's funny that I used to think they were the crazy ones, lol.)

 Now by looking for this new label, we can step it up and demand even more for our dollar, we can have it all — we can nourish our families and help save the world at the same time!